muesli/crunchy/README.md

 Detects:
  - `ErrEmpty`: Empty passwords
  - `ErrTooShort`: Too short passwords
+ - `ErrNoDigits`: Password does not contain any digits
+ - `ErrNoSymbols`: Password does not contain any special characters
  - `ErrTooFewChars`: Too few different characters, like "aabbccdd"
  - `ErrTooSystematic`: Systematic passwords, like "abcdefgh" or "87654321"
  - `ErrDictionary`: Passwords from a dictionary / wordlist